ChinaNetCloud/nc-backup-py/README.md

 The AWS CLI will calculate and auto-populate the Content-MD5 header for both standard and multipart uploads.
 If the checksum that S3 calculates does not match the Content-MD5 provided, S3 will not store the object and instead will return an error message back the AWS CLI.
 The AWS CLI will retry this error up to 5 times before giving up.
 On the case that any files fail to transfer successfully to S3, the AWS CLI will exit with a non zero RC.
 See aws help returncodes for more information.
 LICENSE

-Authors:
-Abel Guzman

-Report bugs at:
-abel.guzman@chinanetcloud.com

-ucloud sdk:
+UCLoud using sdk:
++ The script is able to do UCLOUD images of systems.
++ Nett to develop to make HDD snapshots.

-Abel Guzman added here:
+Added here:
-host_image_run.py
++ host_image_run.py
-hdd_snapshot_run.py
++ hdd_snapshot_run.py

 #使用方法